In-patient luxury rehab center in Thailand

 Although the terms pyromania and arson are used interchangeably, they’re not the same.
 Both pyromania and arson are intentional, but pyromania is strictly compulsive or pathological.
 Arson isn’t necessarily pathological.

 Similar to other conditions, potential causes of pyromania include genetics, certain stressors, and imbalances of neurotransmitters.
-Impulsivity is considered heritable, meaning disorders like pyromania could have a genetic component, Healthline reports.
-Genes may influence neurotransmitters such as dopamine and serotonin.
+It is thought that impulsivity is largely inherited, meaning disorders like pyromania could have a genetic component, a 2019 article written by Jamie Elmer for Healthline reports.
+Genes influence neurotransmitters such as dopamine and serotonin.

-The effects of pyromania include significant psychiatric issues, including substance abuse, anxiety, depression, learning disabilities, and mood disorders.
-Additionally, pyromania can harm a person setting fires as well as other people and property.
+The effects of pyromania include psychiatric issues, including substance abuse, anxiety, depression, learning disabilities, and mood disorders.
+Additionally, pyromania harms a person setting fires as well as other people and property.

 Due to a lack of research and strict criteria, pyromania is rarely diagnosed.
 This explains the low prevalence of the disorder, too.
-Also, to establish a diagnosis, a person needs to actively seek help for their condition.
-Many people with pyromania don’t do that.
+Furthermore, to establish a diagnosis, a person needs to actively seek help for their condition.
+People with pyromania don’t typically do that.
 Sometimes a person receives treatment for other mental health problems such as depression, and healthcare professionals notice they also meet DSM-5 criteria for pyromania.
-In some cases, persons charged with arson also undergo evaluation for pyromania
+In certain cases, persons charged with arson undergo evaluation for pyromania.

 Pyromania is one of the most dangerous impulse control disorders.
 The consequences of pyromania affect both a person who sets a fire and other people.
 Understanding that setting fires is bad isn’t enough for a pyromaniac to stop.
-Despite their efforts, they are unable to stop because setting fire is the only way they can get rid of accumulated tension.
-The inner struggle is sometimes unbearable and leads to problems with mental health, impaired work performance, problems with family and friends, legal issues, potential arrest, and more.
+Despite their efforts, they are unable to stop because setting fire is the only way they’re able to get rid of accumulated tension.
+The inner struggle is sometimes unbearable and leads to problems with mental health, impaired work performance, problems with family and friends, legal issues, and potential arrest.

 5. Compulsive sexual behavior